UW-MLGEO/MLGEO2024_NaCl_EoS/README.md

 | Activity Coefficient|`gam`| - |
 | Excess Gibbs Energy     |`Gex`| J/kg |

 These thermodynamic models are self consistent, as all properties are derived as combinations of derivatives of Gibbs energy.
-They designed for ease of implementation in models of icy moon and water rich exoplanet interiors, as these are the environments in which solutions and ice are found at extreme pressure and low temperature conditions.
+They are designed for ease of implementation in models of icy moon and water rich exoplanet interiors, as these are the environments in which solutions and ice are found at extreme pressure and low temperature conditions.
 However, the current routine of evaluating the spline functions (especially over a list of scattered points) is computationally slow relative to the needs of the most sophisticated models.
 Therefore, my goal is to use supervised learning to develop an ML algorithm that will accurately predict properties without evaluating the full EoS.

 The model data I am using is currently hosted on google drive (available here): https://drive.google.com/drive/folders/1_uFESfnrcsbmZZ5INQRrxB_oK4BcsKiu?usp=drive_link